-Student Supervision
+6.18 Student Supervision

-OT students must be supervised by a licensed occupational therapist (OTR/L, OT/L) or occupational therapy assistant (COTA) any time the student is providing direct (hands-on) client care.
+OT students must be supervised by a licensed occupational therapist practitioner (OTR/L, OT/L, COTA/L) any time the student is providing direct (hands-on) client care.
 Each state has different licensure laws governing the practice of Occupational Therapy and may provide more stringent guidelines than those outlined here.
 In such cases, state law supersedes Division or University governance, and must be adhered to by all parties.
 In addition, certain payers (e.g. Medicare) may have specific restrictions regarding student supervision.